pavel1992/revolut-test-task/README.md

 #### Things to improve / TODO
 Add user wallets management(creating/deleting).
 It could be easily done because of user wallets reducer model.
 Make real pages for no wallets/no currencies scenarios.

+#### Input restrictions
+1. User can't start input from `.` or `,`.It is easy to support, but I don't think it is necessary.
+2. User can not buy or sell less than 0.1 in currency.
+It's used to avoid exchange bug with loosing precision in cause of rounding to 2 decimal numbers.
+For example, if we have exchange rate 1GBP = 1.1USD, than 0.01GBP = 0.011 USD, which will be rounded to 0.01 USD, so user will loose cents on every exchange.